laimonassutkus/AwsKmsEncryptionPerformanceTest/README.md

 - You should understand how encryption works and why it is needed.
 - You must set `KMS_KEY_ID` environment variable to point to an existing KMS KEY.
+- Install dependencies by running `pip install -r requirements.txt`.

 ## Experiments

+A list of experiments with result data and conclusions.

 ---